ryansheehy0/Cheat_Sheets/programming_tips.md

   - then organize those methods into other sub classes
   - and create an object in your main class that is used to call those methods
   - and create a folder named after the main class which contains the main class
-    - and another folder named after the sub-classes which contains the sub-classes
+    - and another folder named main_subclasses which contains the sub-classes

 Example:

 ```
+item
+  item.js
+  item_subclasses
+    events.js
 ```

 - If 2 or more classes share a significant amount of code
   - then use inheritance where you create a parent class with the shared code
   - and create separate children classes with the differing code
   - and create a folder named after the parent class which contains the parent class
-    - and another folder named after the children classes which contains the children classes
+    - and another folder named main_children which contains the children classes

 Example: